 Ashli Keyser | Contributing Writer

-Thanks to her sponsors, Voung is receiving the special education and support she needs.
-But so many other kids still need support — so they, too, can thrive.
-Would you consider sponsoring a child today?
+Thanks to donors, Voung is receiving the special education and support she needs.
+But so many other kids with special needs still need help to reach their potential.
+Would you consider giving a gift to the Molly Holt Fund for Children With Special Needs!
 Learn more here.